What is the DAP Incoterm?

 What are the pros and cons of the DAP Incoterm?

 An advantage of DAP is that the seller has control over the export process and thus can ensure the smooth transit of the goods.
-In turn, the buyer has control over the import process and can take delivery of the goods immediately upon arrival.
+The buyer, in turn, has control over the import process and can take delivery of the goods immediately upon arrival.

 The risk with DAP lies mainly with the buyer, as he is responsible for the goods from the moment of arrival at the agreed place.
 So it is important to agree well in advance who is responsible for what aspects and who bears the risks.